Longor1996/talecraft/README.md

 If you want to help, fork this repository and add a new feature or fix a bug, then make a pull-request.
 If your pull-request is good, it will be merged into the master branch.

-## Features

-A incomplete list of features can be found in `/src/main/resources/dev/info/features.md`.

 ## License
 Copyright @ Lars Longor K